JacobBersheba89/Some_Go_code/README.md

 # 🏄‍♂️ Go Adventure 🐢 - Learning Go One Step at a Time

-> **Hello World! 👋** I'm starting my Go journey, and this repo is my playground for learning, experimenting, and improving my coding skills.
+> **Haya guys! 👋** I'm trying to start with my Go journey, and this repo is my playground for learning, experimenting, and improving my coding skills.
 It may look like a mess (for now), but I promise, it’s a beautiful mess! 😄

 ---